 Ms. Sumagaysay is admitted to practice in the State of California, the California Supreme Court, the Court of Appeal for the Ninth Circuit, the United States District Court for the Northern District of California, and the United States District Court for the Eastern District of California.
 She has been admitted pro hac vice to the United States District Court for the: Eastern District of Pennsylvania; Eastern District of Wisconsin; District of New Jersey; Eastern District of Texas.

-She is a member of the California Employment Lawyers Association, its Barristers Section, its Barrister Section Committee, and its Mentor and Mentee Section.
-Ms. Sumagaysay is also a member of the Solo and Small Firm Section of the State Bar of California; the Alameda County Bar Association; and its Labor and Employment Section Executive Committee.
+She is a member of the Alameda County Bar Association.
+Ms. Sumagaysay is the Chair of the Alameda County Bar Association's Labor and Employment Section Executive Committee.
+She is also a member of the California Employment Lawyers Association, and the Solo and Small Firm Section of the State Bar of California.
 In 2014, Ms. Sumagaysay graduated from the Consumer Attorneys of California New Leaders Council.

 Ms. Sumagaysay attained her undergraduate degree from the University of California, Davis in 2003.
 She obtained her Juris Doctorate degree from San Francisco Law School in 2008, where she earned a Witkin Award for Choice of Law.